Differentially Private Data Release via Statistical Election to Partition Sequentially: Application to the 2002-2012 CPS Youth Voter Data

+For UH, We did not set the number of layers at $L=\log_bN$ per the original procedure \cite{hay2010boosting}, but used $L=2$ and $L=3$.
+The main reason is the computational constraints and practical limitations.
+If we had used $b=14$ with 15 attributes, with $L=15$ and $N=14^{15}$, and the computational complexity would be $O(N)=O(14^{15})$.
+In each layer for $L=2$ and $L=3$, we randomly chose an attribute to partition the data, sanitized the node counts, and then applied Eqns (\ref{eqn:bottom}) and (\ref{eqn:top}) to obtain the final differentially private histogram, from which data were synthesized.

+For PrivBayes, we applied the GitHub codes \citep{DataSynthesizercodes}.
+The degree of the Bayesian network was set at 2 and the total $\epsilon$ was divided in half between selecting a Bayesian network vs. sanitizing the resultant joint distribution.

+The flat Laplace sanitizer injected independent noises from Laplace$(0, \epsilon^{-1})$ to each of the $1,290,240$ cells, after removing the impossible case of a person voting if they are not registered, from the 15-way cross-tabulation (Table \ref{tab:cell}).
+Given the enormous number of cells, the majority of the cells are empty (98.35\%).
+Since the empty cells are sample zeros rather than population zeros, they were and should be sanitized rather than being kept at zero.
+Data were synthesized from the 15-dimensional sanitized table.

-We generated 5 synthetic data sets to account for the synthesis and sanitization variability and ran 24 repetitions to quantify the stability of the DIPS methods.
-We examined privacy budget $\epsilon\in \exp\{-2,-1,0,1,2\}$ to see how $\epsilon$ affects the utility of the synthetic data.
-Since we generated 5 synthetic data sets, $\epsilon/5$ was allocated to each data set per the sequential composition to ensure an overall privacy budget of $\epsilon$.
+We varied privacy budget at $\epsilon\in \exp\{-2,-1,0,1,2\}$ to examine how $\epsilon$ affects the utility of the synthetic data in each of the DIPS methods.
+We generated $5$ synthetic data sets, each at a budget of $\epsilon/5$ to account for the synthesis and sanitization variability.
+We ran 10 repetitions to quantify the stability of the DIPS methods.